Patel-Aum-28/CTF_Walkthrough/Empire_Lupinone/readme.md

 ## Description

-Welcome to the walkthrough of the CTF machine `EMPIRE: LUPINONE.` This CTF machine offers an exciting journey of discovery and exploitation.
+Welcome to the walkthrough of the CTF machine `EMPIRE: LUPINONE`.
+This CTF machine offers an exciting journey of discovery and exploitation.
 The machine's difficulty is medium, making it an engaging challenge for both beginners and those looking to test their skills.
 In this walkthrough, I'll guide you through the steps to conquer this challenge and locate both the user and root flags.

 ### Difficulty: Medium